The Junior School at St Brigid’s College is co-educational and caters for students from Pre-Kindergarten through to Year 6.

 The culmination of the PYP is the Exhibition, held each year by Year 6 students.
 Please refer to the eHandbook for more information.

 The Learning Differences Team consists of specialist teachers who work closely with the classroom teachers to ensure that each child’s needs are met.
-It is very important for parents to share information about their child’s special needs with College staff so that intervention can begin as early as possible.
+It is very important for parents to share information about their child’s special needs with College staff so that intervention and assistance can begin as early as possible.

-Testing for all students takes place at the beginning of each New Year and suitable programmes are prepared.
+Testing for all students takes place at the beginning of each new year and suitable programmes are prepared.
 The Learning Differences teacher may construct individual learning programs for students with significant difficulties.
 Support is offered to students within a classroom setting and at times students are withdrawn for high intensity small group work.

-The team also provides opportunities for students to engage in extra challenging activities and extension through excellent programmes such as Robotics, Opti-MINDS, First Lego League, the STEM Challenge, the da Vinci Decathlon and various state and National Competitions.
+The team also provides opportunities for students to engage in extra challenging activities and extension through excellent programmes such as Robotics, Opti-MINDS, First Lego League, the STEM Challenge, the da Vinci Decathlon and various state and national competitions.

 The da Vinci Decathlon is an academic competition designed to challenge and stimulate the minds of school students.
-Students compete in teams of eight across 10 disciplines including engineering, mathematics, code breaking, art and poetry, science and English.
+Students compete in teams of eight across 10 disciplines including engineering, mathematics, code breaking, art and poetry, science and english.

 Children from Years 5 and 6 who enjoy creativity, problem solving and lateral thinking type activities are encouraged to apply.